-- 1. Will have given a view of what writing is all about - 2.
-Will be able to understand Research and its process - 3.
-Will be able to comprehend the steps and methods involved in research process - 4.
-Will have learned various skills necessary that are necessary for doing research - 5.
-Will have learned how to write quality research papers along with other research areas
+- 1. give a view of what writing is all about - 2. understand Research and its process - 3. comprehend the steps and methods involved in research process - 4. have learned various skills necessary that are necessary for doing research - 5. have learned how to write quality research papers along with other research areas

-Unit 1: Planning and Preparation, Word Order, Breaking up long sentences, Structuring Paragraphs and Sentences, Being Concise and Removing Redundancy, Avoiding Ambiguity and Vagueness
+Planning and Preparation, Word Order, Breaking up long sentences, Structuring Paragraphs and Sentences, Being Concise and Removing Redundancy, Avoiding Ambiguity and Vagueness

-Unit 2: Clarifying Who Did What, Highlighting Your Findings, Hedging and Critiquing, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts and writing an Introduction
+Hedging and Critiquing, Paraphrasing and Plagiarism, Sections of a Paper

-Unit 3: Review of the Literature, Methods, Results, Discussion, Conclusions, the Final Check.

-Unit 4: A. Key skills that are needed when writing a Title, an Abstract, an Introduction, and Review of the Literature,
+A: Abstracts and writing an Introduction, Review of the Literature, Methods and Results B: Key skills that are needed when writing a Title, an Abstract, an Introduction, and Review of the Literature.

-B. Skills that are needed when writing the Methods, the Results, the Discussion, an the Conclusion
+A. Methods, the Results, Discussion, Conclusions, the Final Check, Clarifying Who DidWhat, Highlighting Your Findings B. Key Skills that are needed when writing the Methods, the Results, the Discussion, and the Conclusion

-Unit 5: Useful phrases, how to ensure paper is as good as it could possibly be the first- time submission
+Useful phrases, how to ensure paper is as good as it could possibly be the first-time submissi